-In 1998, from the wreck of the Swedish ship "Jönköping" 50 boxes (with 3,000 bottles) of the brand "Heidsieck- Monopolies - Goût Américain" of the year 1907 salvaged.
-The schooner was sunk during the First World War in 1916 by a German submarine in the Baltic Sea.
-The cargo with 4,000 to 5,000 bottles of champagne, wine and spirits had been destined for Russian Tsar Nicholas II (1868-1918) (by the way, the Russian Tsar's Court ordered around 400,000 bottles of Heidsieck Monopole champagne annually).
-The precious bottles were stored for 82 years at a depth of 64 meters and thus enormously high external pressure at four degrees Celsius.
-These optimal storage conditions proved the golden champagne with 12.35% vol alcohol content and a sweet Dosage of 42.35 g/l in a tasting by well-known degustators as excellent.
-This makes this champagne one of the still edible oldest wines of the world.
-At a auction In Moscow, the unbelievable price of 224,000 euros was achieved for a champagne bottle from this find and is therefore one of the most expensive wines in the world,
+In 1998, 50 cases (with 3,000 bottles) of the brand "Heidsieck-Monopole - Goût Américain" of the vintage 1907 were salvaged from the wreck of the Swedish ship "Jönköping".
+The schooner was sunk by a German submarine in the Baltic Sea during the First World War in 1916.
+The cargo of 4,000 to 5,000 bottles of champagne, wine and spirits had been destined for the Russian Tsar Nicholas II (1868-1918) (incidentally, the Russian Tsar's court ordered around 400,000 bottles of champagne from Heidsieck Monopole annually).
+The precious bottles were stored for 82 years at a depth of 64 metres and thus at an enormously high external pressure of four degrees Celsius.
+Due to these optimal storage conditions, the gold-coloured champagne with 12.35% vol. alcohol content and a sweet dosage of 42.35 g/l proved to be excellent during a tasting by renowned tasters.
+This makes this champagne one of the oldest wines in the world that can still be enjoyed.
+At an auction in Moscow, the incredible price of 224,000 Euros was achieved for a champagne bottle from this find, making it one of the most expensive wines in the world.

-Christian Heidsieck also founded a company in 1834 and operated trading under the "Heidsieck" brand.
-After his death just a year later, the house was run by his widow and known as "Veuve Heidsieck".
-In 1837, she married her brother-in-law Henri-Guillaume Piper, a grandnephew of Heidsieck founder Florens-Louis Heidsieck.
-From 1845 the name Piper-Heidsieck was used, although at the same time the brand Heidsieck was maintained.
-At the same time, the above-mentioned Charles-Camille Heidsieck joined the company, but left again and founded his own company (see below).
-Henri Piper died in 1870 and bequeathed the company to Jean-Claude Kunkelmann.
+Christian Heidsieck (+1835) also founded a company in 1834 and traded under the brand "Heidsieck".
+After his death only one year later, the house was run by his widow and was known as "Veuve Heidsieck".
+In 1837 she married her brother-in-law Henri-Guillaume Piper (+1870), a great-nephew of the Heidsieck founder Florens-Louis Heidsieck.
+From 1845 the name Piper-Heidsieck was used, although the Heidsieck brand was also retained at the same time.
+At the same time the above mentioned Charles Camille Heidsieck joined the company, but he left again and founded his own company (see below).
+Henri Piper bequeathed the company to Jean-Claude Kunkelmann.
 This family was already involved in the company in the early days of the Heidsieck dynasty.
-The house was renamed for some time under the name Kunkelmann & Cie.
-By marriage, the company finally came into the possession of the family Suarez d'Aulan.
-Owned since 1988 also Piper Sonoma in California, In 1989 the house of Remy Martin acquired.
-Finally, it was bought in 2011 (with Charles Heidsieck) by the company Societe Europeenne de Participations Industrieles (EPI) for 400 million euros.
+For some time, the house traded under the name Kunkelmann & Cie.
+By marriage, the company finally came into the possession of the Suarez d'Aulan family.
+Piper Sonoma in California has also been part of the ownership since 1988.
+In 1989 the house was bought by Rémy Martin.
+Finally, in 2011 (with Charles Heidsieck) it was bought by the company Societe Europeenne de Participations Industrielles (EPI) for 410 million euros.

-Almost exactly 100 years later, Henriot and Charles Heidsieck merged and Joseph Henriot, a descendant of then-co-founder Ernest Henriot, took control of both companies.
-Until 1985, in contrast to the other two Heidsieck companies, management remained within the family.
-Jean-Marc Heidsieck was the last head of the house before being bought by Rémy Martin(Rémy Cointreau).
-The new cellar master Daniel Thibault proposed to forego a large part of the champagne production for several years in order to be able to expand large quantities of reserve wines.
+In 1976 Henriot and Charles Heidsieck merged and Joseph Henriot (1936-2015), a descendant of the then co-founder Ernest Henriot, took control of both companies.
+Until 1985, unlike the other two Heidsieck companies, the management remained within the family.
+Jean-Marc Heidsieck was the last manager of the house before the purchase by Rémy Martin(Rémy Cointreau).
+The new cellar master Daniel Thibault proposed to give up a large part of the champagne production for a few years in order to be able to expand large quantities of reserve wines.
 This measure was a complete success.
-Thibault introduced the term for vintage champagne Mise en cave (encased) indicating on the label the year of bottling.
-The own vineyards cover 60 hectares.
-The Cuvée de Prestige is called "Blanc des Millénaires" from 100% Chardonnay.
-This vintage champagne replaced its predecessor "Champagne Charlie" in 1990.
-Every year around 3.5 million bottles of champagne are produced.
-The company was bought in 2011 (with Piper-Heidsieck) by Societe Europeenne de Participations Industrieles (EPI) for around 400 million euros.
+Thibault introduced the term mise en cave (cellared) for champagnes without a vintage, indicating on the label the year of bottling.
+Its own vineyards cover 60 hectares.
+The Cuvée de Prestige is called "Blanc des Millénaires" from 100% Chardonnay (picture right).
+This Millésime (vintage champagne) replaced its predecessor "Champagne Charlie" in 1990.
+Around 3.5 million bottles of champagne are produced annually.
+The company was bought in 2011 (with Piper-Heidsieck) by Societe Europeenne de Participations Industrielles (EPI) for 410 million euros.